nikey22/imac-win10-legacy-install/README.md

 * iMac mid-2010 (iMac11,3 & iMac11,2)
 * iMac late-2009 (iMac11,1)

 > **IMPORTANT:** Unplug all external hard drives to avoid accidental erasure.
 It will be important to keep track of Drives and Partitions throughout this process.
+Please note this process involves partition rewrites to the main disk and could potentially cause corruption; Please make a backup.
+I take no responsibility for accidental erasure.

 # Requirements